 If you're looking for a scalable strategy to find ideal YouTube influencers, you're in the right place.
 Let's go!

 Before we begin, it's important to know your target audience.
 Knowing who you want to target through YouTube influencer marketing will help you make the right choice.

 You should be selective about who you collaborate with, as it directly impacts your brand image and revenue.

 Let's look at the ten ways you can find the best influencers for your next campaign.

 1. Use an influencer search tool

-Let's start with the most reliable way to find YouTube influencers — using a YouTube influencer search tool like Modash.
+Let's start with the most reliable way to find YouTube influencers — using a tool like Modash.

 I'll show you an example so you can see how it works.
 P.S. - this is the tool that NordVPN uses to find YouTubers for 100+ monthly collabs!

-One quick thing to understand here: your perfect YouTubers are in this database.
+One quick thing to understand here: your perfect YouTubers are in this tool.
 You just have to figure out the right filters to find them.
 It may take some trial & error.

 Here we have our desired subscriber count, a minimum engagement rate, and topics (AI).